Southern California has its own wine scene, stretching from San Diego to Santa Barbara – and its reputation continues to grow.

 Utter the phrase “California wine” and most people instantly think of Napa Valley.
 But Southern California also boasts its fair share of stunning and unique vineyards, from San Diego to Santa Barbara.
 Start wine-ing your way through SoCal with these six wineries.

 Family-owned and operated, the founders of Domaine Artefact – Mark and Lynn – met while they were undergrads at UCLA.
-Their 30-acre estate sits above Escondido’s San Pasqual Valley, and they specialize in Rhône-style wines.
+Their 30-acre (12ha) estate sits above Escondido’s San Pasqual Valley, and they specialize in Rhône-style wines.
 Several of their varieties have won international awards.
-After stopping by the tasting room, visitors can have a picnic or stroll through their grounds, which also includes an organic olive orchard.
+After stopping by the tasting room, you can have a picnic or stroll through the grounds, which also includes an organic olive orchard.

-With over 300 acres of vineyards, Ponte Winery is one of the biggest in Temecula.
+With over 300 acres (120ha) of vineyards, Ponte Winery is one of the biggest in Temecula.
 Ponte started harvesting grapes in 1984, opened a winery in 2003, and expanded to include an inn on the property in 2012.
-They grow 23 varieties of grapes, and visitors can also sign up to tour the grounds and winemaking facilities.
-An onsite restaurant offers scenic outdoor dining surrounded by the gardens and vineyards.
-Every Friday and Saturday evenings, the restaurant also hosts live music.
+They grow 23 varieties of grapes, and you can also sign up to tour the grounds and winemaking facilities.
+An on-site restaurant offers scenic outdoor dining surrounded by the gardens and vineyards.
+Every Friday and Saturday evening, the restaurant also hosts live music.
 Ponte Winery is one of nine stops on Temecula’s Rancho California Trail East wine trail.